3035689025/ENGG1340_COMP2113_Group-project/README.md

 ###### Requirement 4- File input/output (e.g., for loading/saving game status)

-For the end of each week, players can save their gamestatus in the menu.\
+For the end of each week, players can save their gamestatus\
 The save will be stored into a text format file.
-The format of the game save is “Description, Value” in each line.\
+The format of the game save is “week money wrongattempts” in a line.\
 It is designed not to encrypt deliberately so that the players can get a particular ending of the game. \
 Easter egg endings are also designed for players who modify the money data, gameweek.\
 \
 Format of the game save is as follow:\
 \
-Gameweek, 7
+5 0 10
-Money, 999999\
+(Week, Money, Wrongattempts)
-Number of times of disapproving human entries, 3\
-Number of times of false approved alien entries, 5

 ###### Requirement 5- Program codes in multiple files